hopsparser/hopsparser/README.md

 That is we require word indexation and word forms only.
 Empty words are currently not supported.
 Multi-word tokens are not taken into account by the parsing models but are preserved in the outputs.

+Alternatively, you may add the `--raw` flag to the command above, in which case the parser expects a pre-tokenized raw text file with one sentence per line and individual tokens separated by blanks.

 Depending on the model, the parser will be more or less fast and more or less accurate.
 We can however expect the parser to process several hundred sentences per second with a decent GPU.
 The GPU